 Ensure That Safety Procedures Are Followed

 For general contractors or safety officers, it’s impossible to be in all places at once.
 That means that there are potential safety violations that you are not catching.
 And while you may not see it, it takes one visit from OSHA or one employee complaint to cost your company thousands of dollars.
 Surveillance cameras are being used to catch safety violations and to help determine root causes of injuries.
 These videos are then used to adjust or eliminate procedures to make the workplace safer.
-If you have questions about how to stay safe and OSHA-compliant on the jobsite, contact a St. Petersburg construction attorney at Trent Cotney, P.A. today.
+If you have questions about how to stay safe and OSHA-compliant on the jobsite, contact a St. Petersburg construction attorney at Cotney Construction Law today.

 The reality of the construction site is that theft is fairly prevalent.
 Items often “go missing” during the course of a project.
 While the loses are incremental, they can add up over time.
 The National Insurance Crime Bureau reports that the construction industry loses approximately $1 billion per year in materials and equipment.
 Not only can cameras capture thieves in action, the presence of a camera can serve as a deterrent.